 Leaders motivate teams by providing constant guidance and consistent growth.
 They motivate the company by stabilizing the development process, digital transformation, and ensuring that the product or service has a successful launch.
 They promote an atmosphere of predictable growth and low turnover.

-Here are 4 ingenious ways leaders motivate their team:
+Here are four ingenious ways leaders motivate their teams:

-Why are the best leaders creative and why do they work so hard to spark creativity in others?
+Why are the best leaders created, and why do they work so hard to spark creativity in others?
 Because their work is a complex process, and complex problems require innovative solutions.

-When the team is feeling creative, they are energized.
+When the team feels creative, they are energized.
 They are prepared to steer clear of bumps in the road and take unconventional paths to success.

 What do you think is important for any leader to have?
 It’s crucial that they’re experienced, professional, courteous, competent, intelligent, and technically proficient.

 These qualities are essential.
 But they aren’t the only skills a leader needs.
 They also need to remain curious about their work and how to best develop the product or service.